 Learning the rules is a drag when you want to fly, but to master any craft, it’s essential to build a solid foundation.
 Learn the basics; memorize and practice them until they become second nature, and then you can really take off.

 Grammar Helps You Write Better

 You don’t have to learn grammar in order to write — just like you don’t have to learn how to read music to play the guitar — but it sure helps if you want to make music instead of a bunch of noise.
 Your poem might be captivating, your short story compelling, and your essay might be a veritable masterpiece…when read aloud.
 But if in writing, the grammar is shoddy, you’re going to have a hard time getting published or finding readers.

 Even with years of practice and learning, questions about grammar continue to arise.
 I’ve seen college professors (who taught English) wonder about the rules of good grammar or turn to a handy reference book to look something up.

 That’s why I believe that good grammar is a commitment, and for writers, it’s a lifelong commitment.
-It’s not what makes a writer, but lack of good grammar can definitely break a writer.
+It’s not what makes a writer, but lack of good grammar can definitely hinder a writer.

 The Grammar Lifestyle

-I’ve always been interested in grammar and being able to write well.
+I’ve always been interested in grammar and writing well.
 But since I launched this blog back in 2007, I’ve become increasingly dedicated to understanding grammar.
-Oh, I break the rules from time to time, but I least I know which rules I’m breaking and why.
+Oh, I break the rules from time to time, but I try to know which rules I’m breaking and why.